 With respect to receipts, the Federal Election Campaign Act (the Act) requires reporting of all receipts, but requires recordkeeping only for contributions.
-Nevertheless, an SSF must keep records for all types of receipts in order to comply with the reporting requirements of the Act and FEC regulations.
+Nevertheless, nonconnected PACs must keep records for all types of receipts in order to comply with the reporting requirements of the Act and FEC regulations.
 The committee must maintain the following information for contributions of any amount and should maintain these records for other receipts:

 - Amount received;